 Gathered requirements must be recorded for future use.

 3. Tracing requirements:

 4. Validate requirements:

 Validate requirements by tracing requirements back to the business goals/objectives.
-Also, check if requirements provide suitable value for the cost of development.
+Also, check if requirements provide suitable value for the cost of development and cost of maintenance.

 5. Analyze requirements: